Horse Riding Holiday in Ireland

 Tuesday

 Today you start at the village of Culeen for the Culeen Ride.
-This ride takes you to the west of Croagh Patrick, through quiet country lanes at Kilsallagh and Kinnock and then to bog roads at Dereen where you will have some long canters.
+This ride takes you to the west of Croagh Patrick, through quiet country lanes at Kilsallagh and Kinnock, and then to bog roads at Dereen, where you will have some long canters.
 You picnic on the bog and get to see the harvesting of the bog peat at close hand.
 You then return via a river crossing at Bellakip to finish the day at Culeen.

 Wednesday

 Today you start at Formoyle for the Feenone Ride.
-This takes you over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
-Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
-You then head for Carrowniskey beach where you can canter and gallop before returning to base.
+This takes you over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River, and on to the bog roads at Feenone.
+Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen, resided there in the 1500s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
+You then head for Carrowniskey Beach, where you can canter and gallop before returning to base.

 Thursday